 The Division of Cancer Sciences encompasses research groups looking at both basic and translational cancer research.

-Investigating so-called oncolytic viruses (viruses that solely replicate in cancer cells causing them to die) including herpes simplex virus (HSV) and reovirus in bladder and prostate models.
+Investigating so-called oncolytic viruses (viruses that solely replicate in cancer cells causing them to die) including herpes simplex virus (HSV), coxsackie virus and reovirus in bladder and prostate models.
 A clinical trial has recently been completed which used Coxsackie A21 virus in conjunction with mitomycin C to target and kill non muscle invasive bladder cancer cells.

 Setting up a bio-repository and accompanying 'database' of 300 patients with all stages of prostate cancer to allow longitudinal blood sampling whilst on different treatment programs, and enable banking and analysis of serum and DNA at 6 monthly intervals.

 A clinical team of 12 staff are developing a large programme of clinical research directed at improved treatment for cancer, understanding the causes of cancer and developing new methods of detection.

 TRIOC has now been open in UK sites since 26th November 2013 and is recruiting fast.
 There are currently 8 sites open to recruitment with 85 patients registered/randomised.
 The trial has been amended to a Phase II single arm trial and no further patients are recruited into the placebo arm.
 Recruitment continues up to end of October 2017.
 The study treatment is well tolerated and there are no safety concerns. http://www.cancerresearchuk.org/about-cancer/find-a-clinical-trial/a-trial-looking-trovax-ovarian-cancer-primary-peritoneal-cancer-fallopian-tube-cancer-has-come-back-trioc